WWL-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-On September 8, 2010, former owner Belo signed an agreement with the Disney–ABC Television Group to carry the Live Well Network on WWL-TV and four other stations (WFAA, KMOV in St. Louis, WVEC in Norfolk, Virginia and WCNC-TV in Charlotte).
+On September 8, 2010, former owner Belo signed an agreement with the Disney–ABC Television Group to carry the Live Well Network on WWL-TV and four other stations (WFAA, KMOV in St. Louis, WVEC in Norfolk, Virginia, and WCNC-TV in Charlotte).
 The network began to be carried on digital subchannel 4.2 on November 8.
 After ABC announced the discontinuation of the Live Well Network in late 2014, WWL-DT2 (as well as other Tegna O&O stations) switched affiliations to the new Justice Network in 2015.
-In May 2016, Tegna launched Weigel's Decades network on WWL-DT3.
-Twist, GetTV, and Local Now were launched from Mid to late quarter 2021.
+In May 2016, Tegna launched Weigel's Decades network on WWL-DT3, which was later removed sometime in Q2 2023.
+Twist, Get, and Local Now were launched from mid-to-late quarter 2021.
+Only Get has since remained on the station's subchannels.

 Analog-to-digital conversion

-WWL-TV shut down its analog signal, over VHF channel 4, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 36.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 4.
+WWL-TV ended regular programming on its analog signal, over VHF channel 4, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 36, using virtual channel 4.

 As part of the SAFER Act, WWL-TV kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.